av-04/F1_telemetary/README.md

 * **Corner Visualization:** Highlights track sectors and braking zones.
 * **Elo rating and Prediction of the next season:** Uses a Elo rating system named strat_score which uses the finishing position,overtaking and consistency
    $$\text{Strat\_Score} = \text{Base} + S_{\text{Finish}} + S_{\text{Overtake}} + S_{\text{Consistency}}$$
+   By summing these three factors, the model can identify that a driver who started P20 and finished P8 might actually have performed better (higher score) than a driver who started P1 and finished P1, because       the recovery drive required more "Racecraft" and "Consistency.

 ## 🛠️ Tech Stack
 * **Python 3.10+**